Assessments – frequently asked questions

 Some modules may require you to submit your coursework online.

-If this is the case you will receive detailed instruction at the
+If this is the case you will receive detailed instructions at the

 start of your module.